pawlos/symmetrical-octo-broccoli/README.md

 ## Current state ##

+Ability to start the program with the profiler attached directly from the console or from the OctoVis.
+There's also an option to attach to a running binary - for now only from the console and only to the .NET Framework ones.

-OctoProfiler reacts to events and currently stors them in a text file.
+OctoProfiler reacts to events and currently stors them in a text file that later are being parsed by the visualization.

+Currently collected information:
+- [x] allocations
+- [x] exceptions
+- [x] GC information
+- [x] JIT

+Running the profiler:

 ![CLI](img/cli.png)